City of Penrith: Council

-Composition and election methods

-Current composition and election method

-Penrith City Council is composed of fifteen Councillors elected proportionally as three separate wards, each electing five Councillors.
-All Councillors are elected for a fixed four-year term of office.
-The Mayor is elected by the Councillors at the first meeting of the council for a two-year term, while the Deputy Mayor is elected for a single-year term only.
-The most recent election was held on 10 September 2016, with a by-election held on 12 May 2018 to replace two Councillors who resigned during the Council term.
-The current Council is as follows:
+Penrith City Council is composed of fifteen councillors elected proportionally as three separate wards, each electing five councillors.
+All councillors are elected for a fixed four-year term of office.
+The mayor is elected by the councillors at the first meeting of the council for a two-year term, while the deputy mayor is elected for a single-year term only.

-The current Council, elected in 2016, in order of election by ward, is:
+Current composition

+The most recent election was held on 14 September 2024.
+The Composition by ward is as follows: